Grip Strength and Frailty: The New Essential Biomarker

-Imagine if a simple handshake could offer powerful insights into someone’s frailty.
-This isn’t just a metaphor – grip strength has emerged as an indispensable data point for assessing and monitoring patients with complex health conditions.
+This isn’t just a metaphor.
+Grip strength has emerged as an indispensable data point for assessing and monitoring patients with complex health conditions.

 The measurement of grip strength in aging patients provides a fast, non-invasive gauge of functional health as it is closely linked to sarcopenia and frailty.

-Overall muscle strength that naturally declines with age is reflected in a grip strength test.
-Frailty increases and physical function decreases as a result of reduced muscle strength.
 This heightens the risk of events such as falls or infections, which drive up healthcare utilization and costs.

 This document explains how grip strength can be used in clinical practice to assess sarcopenia and frailty in aging patients.
-Read on to find out – what does weak grip strength indicate?
+Read on to find out, what does weak grip strength indicate?

 “Grip strength is a key indicator of health; it’s a proxy for your overall strength and physical function.”